rlw-democode-and-code-reviews/omdb-rest-template/README.md

     - Display a movie by IMDB ID - `OmdbMovie movie = restTemplate.getForObject("url", OmdbMovie.class)`
     - Add your own api ideas
 1. Optional: Use google to find another public rest api, and add a controller to access it.
+    - GitHub is a good one, and useful too
 1. Be sure to commit your code to your forked repository for future reference (hint, hint, hint)